 Angela Blackwell, the Gallery Curator, had brought together a great team of volunteers and once we had planned the layout, everyone got stuck in setting out the various parts of the exhibition.
 We were very lucky to have been able to borrow Bob the technician from Bridport Arts Centre for the day.
 Bob had previously worked on the set up of the garden when it visited Bridport in 2012 and told us he was really looking forward to seeing how it had developed.

 Everyone got stuck in and soon the garden began to take shape, growing as it does up the stairs and into the first floor rooms of the gallery over the 2 days of the installation.
 Luckily I had brought a sewing kit with me, as there were masses of repairs to do to dozens of flowers, many of which had droopy heads or broken stems.
 It was time well spent though, as you can see from the above photo just how spectacular the flower beds looked by the time we finished.
 Tim told me that it was the best they had looked for some time, with two of the marvellous THG volunteers working for a whole day to construct the beds.
-Also the rockery needed a fair bit of darning as the wooly base had a few holes, but looked pretty good by the time it was mended and loaded with plants.
+It all looked pretty good by the time it was prepared and loaded with plants.

 It’s physically pretty hard work to install the garden, but so worthwhile to see how beautiful it looks and to experience the reactions of the volunteers as they unwrap each new item.
 The Thelma Hulbert Gallery is beautiful and I am so pleased that they were happy with the installation.
 I did my first Facebook Live video after the installation, so if you would like a virtual tour of the garden head over to our Facebook page.